Organ Grinder Banner

 The sooner you call the better chance you have of securing your date.
 A year in advance is not unreasonable.
 Because of traditionally recurring events, not all dates are available.
 You can e-mail initially, but Terry will need to talk with you personally on the phone before making a final commitment.
 Just click on the Contact Me button.

-He can be scheduled to stroll with his smaller organ over about a 5 hour period.
-Because carrying a 25 lb. organ is strenuous, he will need to take periodic rest breaks and a lunch break.
+He can be scheduled to stroll with his smaller organ over a 3 to 4 hour period.
+Because carrying a 25 lb. organ is strenuous, he will need to take periodic short rest breaks.

 What kinds of music does he play?